phillips0616/phillips0616.github.io/index.md

 ## Introduction

 The problem I solved was motion planning for a holonomic cylindrical robot in a 3D environment with obstacles.
-The obstacles and robot were defined as collision objects using the FCL library, for static collision detection.
+The obstacles and robot were defined as collision objects using the FCL library, which was used for static collision detection.
 I used a PRM based technique to solve this problem.
 Below I provide details on the PRM implementation, analysis of the algorithms performance, and a conclusion containing what I thought was interesting about this technique and ideas for improvements.

 ## PRM Implementation

 #### Overview

-PRM motion planning is generally broken into a learning, query, and smoothing phases.
+PRM motion planning is generally broken into learning, query, and smoothing phases.
 My implementation of each of these phases is discussed below.

 #### Learning Phase

-The overall goal of the learning phase is to generate random configurations in c-free and connect them together into searchable graph.
+The goal of the learning phase is to generate random configurations in c-free and connect them together into searchable graph.

 ##### Generating random configurations

 Configurations are made up of a position component (i.e., x, y, and z for 3D) and a rotational component.
-The position component is relatively simple to randomly generated.
-I generated a random number from a uniform distribution for each of the x, y, and z component and stored these in a Point object.
+The position component is relatively simple to randomly generate.
+I generated a random number from a uniform distribution for each of the x, y, and z components and stored these in a Point object.
 The rotational component requires a little more thought.
 I used quaternions to represent my rotational component and used the method described in Kuffner's "Effective Sampling and Distance Metrics for 3D Rigid Body Path Planning" to randomly sample unit quaternions and stored them in a Quaternion object.
 Below is the snippet of Python code used to do that.

 ```python
 def generate_random_quaternion(self):